hms-dbmi/hic-data-analysis-bootcamp/README.md

 ### From contact matrices to biology

 1. Install [conda](https://conda.io/miniconda.html), if you have not already done so.
+If using the docker image from the previous section, it is installed for you.
 (Conda is an open source package management tool that allows you to create separate environments.)
 1. clone this repo and set up the environment.
     ```
     git clone https://github.com/hms-dbmi/hic-data-analysis-bootcamp